-Should I Get a Tankless Electric Water Heater?
+Should I Get a Tankless Electric Model?

 Electric tankless water heaters are an option for homeowners who are looking to reduce the environmental impact their home makes.
 Because tankless systems provide on-demand hot water instead of using a tank to store 50-100 gallons of water that is constantly heated, a home’s utility costs can be dramatically lowered.